Video production student learning to use 4k camera

 You’ll combine classroom study with professional experience as you work on nonprofit public relations campaigns, produce videos for campus organizations, and broadcast live campus events.

-Engage in a values-based education.
+Engage in a Values-based Education

 The communication degree program is taught from the perspective of our Christian, Catholic, and Benedictine values.